-The FWD option computes the earth coordinates of the northwest corner of a pixel.
-The INV option computes the image coordinates of a pixel containing the specified earth coordinates.
+The FWD option computes the earth coordinates of pixel.
+The INV option computes the image coordinates (to the nearest integer) of a pixel for the specified earth coordinates.
 Therefore, a NAVCALC INV command followed by a NAVCALC FWD command may not return the initial earth coordinates.